 This movie, along with RoboCop (1987), Basic Instinct (1992), Showgirls (1995) and Hollow Man (2000) is one of five separate movie franchises in which the first movie of their respected series (directed by Paul Verhoeven) were successful, but their respected sequels (not directed by Verhoeven) all either bombed at the box office or were released 'Direct-to-DVD'.

-Fort Ticonderoga is a real fort in upstate New York that was active during the mid 18th century.
-It was used during the 7-years war with the French and then again during the American Revolution against the British by American troops.
+Fort Ticonderoga is a real fort in upstate New York that was active during the 18th century.
+It was used by the British during the Seven Years War with the French and then again by American troops during the American Revolutionary War against the British.

 The base which houses the Fleet Academy is named "Tereshkova" after Russian cosmonaut Valentina Tereshkova, the first woman in space.
 There are many more examples in the movie of the future being gender-neutral (meaning there is no bigotry based on gender), such as the mixed-shower scene and the female captain.

 In the German version the news commentator you hear all the time was dubbed by Egon Hoegen.
 This results in additional comic relief because he is the man who, with his rather dry and sarcastic voice, narrates every episode of Der 7.
 Sinn (1966) (a very well known traffic education show).

 In the movie credits, Amy Smart's character is identified as "Pilot Cadet".
 However, the FedNet announcer refers to her as "Lieutenant Stack Lumbrezer".
 One of the movie's co-producers is Stacy Lumbrezer.